 Earlier this year I had the pleasure of staying at the Marina Bay Sands hotel in Singapore.
 Completed in 2010, it is the world’s most expensive casino featuring 2500 rooms, a mall, a museum, celebrity chef restaurants, ice skating rink and of course the famous infinity pool at the top.

 Posts from year 2015

 The streets are alive with the sound of Salzburg, to paraphrase that movie from 1965.
-The city feels alive and buzzing despite often being reduced to a tourist frame, compared to big brother Vienna.
+This cozy city in Austria feels alive and buzzing despite often being reduced to a tourist frame, compared to big brother Vienna.

 Berlin is one of those cities that keep drawing me back.
 This unique city has a kind of deliberate urban decay which I find quite compelling.

 Time for yet another visit to Way Out West, the annual gigantic outdoor city festival in my hometown Gothenburg.
 At first the lineup seemed a bit sparse, but it actually turned out to be great.

 Yes, I’m actually in Bruges.
 It’s not just a pun to the movie bearing that name.
 The medieval town is like a construction from a fairy tale, with cobbled streets and winding alleys.
 With a lot of canals, it reminds me of Amsterdam or Venice.

 Singapore is one of the most dynamic cities of Asia right now.
 By extensive use of landfill with sand bought from Indonesia and Cambodia, the bay area has expanded greatly in the last few years and tall buildings pop up everywhere.

 After experiencing the lovely urban chaos in Kuala Lumpur, these islands feels like a daytime dream.
 Epic palm trees and crystal clear water frames a picture so perfect it feels like a computer rendering.
 Every direction I look reminds me of a desktop wallpaper.